roland jp 80x0 config 06

 You can block messages being processed from DAW or from the Synthesizer itself.
 Settings seen in the image below are default values.

-JP-80×0 Editor User Manual – Advanced MIDI Settings
+JP-80×0 Editor User Manual – Advanced MIDI Settings view

 Advanced Incoming MIDI settings

-Allow certain MIDI messages to pass into plug-in processor within Incoming MIDI setting section.
+Allow certain MIDI messages to pass into the Editor processor within Incoming MIDI setting section.
 Green check mark means it will be processed and when there is no check mark, it will be bypassed.
 Process DAW messages [1] and Process Hardware messages [2] has their own set of data “filters” [3-9] available as follows:

 • [3] Control Changes